Buy JetBlue TrueBlue Points With Up To 120% Bonus (1.47 Cents Each)

 Selling points can be huge business for loyalty programs.
 Many loyalty programs generate tens of millions of dollars in revenue annually by selling points directly to consumers.
 This can be a win-win for both programs and customers.

 But generally speaking, that’s not something that works too well for revenue based frequent flyer programs.
-Now, this offer is considerably better than past ones that we’ve seen, so let’s consider a couple of scenarios.
+Now, there are still some situations where this could make sense, so let’s consider a couple of scenarios.

 If you’re redeeming for travel on JetBlue, each TrueBlue point will typically get you at most 1.5 cents toward the cost of a JetBlue ticket, and that’s on the very high end.
 Personally I value TrueBlue points at 1.3 cents each.
 So you’re not really going to come out too far ahead here, if at all, by buying points and then redeeming toward a JetBlue fare.

-Now, one other thing to keep in mind is that JetBlue TrueBlue recently added online redemptions on a couple of partners, including Hawaiian Airlines and Qatar Airways.
+Now, one other thing to keep in mind is that JetBlue TrueBlue recently added online redemptions on a few partners, including Hawaiian Airlines, Qatar Airways, and TAP Air Portugal.
 For example, a one-way business class award from the United States to Doha starts at just 70,000 TrueBlue points, so at this acquisition rate, that’s quite a good deal.

 The catch is that Qatar Airways award availability can be tough to come by, and on top of that, connections beyond Doha will cost you extra.
 Still, at least there are now some circumstances where buying TrueBlue points could be justifiable, which I’d say wasn’t the case before.